Campiglia Marittima

-Campiglia Marittima is a comune (municipality) in the Province of Livorno in the Italian region Tuscany, located about 90 km southwest of Florence and about 60 km southeast of Livorno.
+Campiglia Marittima is a comune (municipality) in the Province of Livorno in the Italian region of Tuscany, located about 90 km southwest of Florence and about 60 km southeast of Livorno.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Its toponym has been attested for the first time in 1004 as Campiglia and derives from the Latin campus ("field").
 In 1862 the word marittima (from Latin Maritima) was added to underline its belonging to the Maremma, the area washed by Tyrrhenian Sea.

 Overview

-Situated in a hill overlooking the sea and the surrounding countryside, the town has medieval origins but traces of Etruscan and Roman civilizations can be found as well.
-Its past is linked to metal-working activities as it's witnessed by the Val Fucinaia furnaces and the remains of mining and metallurgical works in the Archaeological-Mineral Park of San Silvestro of San Silvestro.
+Situated on a hill overlooking the sea and the surrounding countryside, the town has medieval origins, but traces of Etruscan and Roman civilizations can be found as well.
+Its past is linked to metal-working activities as it's witnessed by the Val Fucinaia furnaces and the remains of mining and metallurgical works in the Archaeological-Mineral Park of San Silvestro.

 Geography

 Campiglia Marittima is situated in the Upper Maremma region, near the river Cornia, an intermittent watercourse which gives its name to the area Campiglia belongs to, the so-called Val di Cornia.
 The bounding municipalities are Piombino, San Vincenzo and Suvereto.

 The comune includes the frazioni of Cafaggio and Venturina Terme, and the small hamlets of Banditelle and Lumiere.